lvella/polynomial-solver/FINDINGS.md

 $$
 where $p$ is the prime of the field.

+I am not sure, but maybe $f_5$ can be omitted, because maximum degree of $z$ is 1, so it should have no values in the extension field.

-The Gröbner basis of the extended set will contain a constant iff the system is unsatisfiable.
+The Gröbner basis of the extended set will contain a non-zero constant polynomial iff the system is unsatisfiable.
 Such Gröbner basis can be calculated using any monomial ordering, like degree reverse lexicographical order, which is cheaper to calculate than the lexicographical order.

 I don't know how to turn this into a practical algorithm for the case where $p \gg 0$, as the procedure to calculate the Gröbner basis is prohibitively expensive due to the time complexity being $O(p^2)$ on the reduction step of $x^p - x = 0$.
-I suspect it can be done in $O(p \log p)$ by using exponentiation by squaring, but even that is impractical, and wouldn't help with the huge size of each reduced polynomial would have (on the order of $O(p)$).
+I suspect it can be done in $O(p \log p)$ by using exponentiation by squaring, but even linear on $p$ is impractical, and wouldn't help with the huge size of each reduced polynomial would have (on the order of $O(p)$).
 Maybe there can be a compact representation of the polynomial, but still don't look promising...

-### Primary decomposition Method

-TODO

 ## Local Search Method

 TODO

 ## CDCL Approach

-TODO

-## Fast Algebraic Geometry Method

-TODO

-## Robust Algebraic Geometry Method

 TODO